preeti-chauhan/hwe-modelsim-xubuntu-macos/README.md

 - Save the `.run` file to your `Downloads` folder
   (e.g., `ModelSimSetup-<version>.run`)

-> ℹ️ You may need to register or sign in with an Intel account
+> ℹ️ This may require to register or sign in with an Intel account

 ---